Comparing Piston vs Diaphragm Regulator – Differences Explained

 Alternate Second Stage/Octopus

-The alternate secondary stage reduces the air pressure that is supplied by a low-pressure hose to the second stage regulator.
-The pressure is reduced to the normal ambient air pressure near the scuba diver.
+The alternate secondary stage reduces the tank pressure that is supplied by a low-pressure hose to the second stage regulator.
+The intermediate pressure is reduced to the normal ambient air pressure near the scuba diver.

 The alternate second stage regulator is a backup component that does not get used often.
 It allows a diver to share oxygen from their tank with another diver in case of an emergency or malfunction with the second stage regulator.